Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 #2 Meta tags:

 I don’t mean meta keywords.
-Major search engines like Google have stopped relying on meta keywords since ages now.
+Major search engines like Google have stopped relying on meta keywords for ages now.

-Meta tags are how you describe the page to a the search engine first & then the user.
-I say search engines first, because the crawler will go through the meta tags first, save a copy in the index & show for relevant keywords.
+Meta tags are how you describe the page to a search engine first & then the user.
+I say search engines first because the crawler will go through the meta tags first, save a copy in the index & show for relevant keywords.

-Checkout how search engines work to get detailed view & understand the importance of meta tags.
+Check out how search engines work to get a detailed view & understand the importance of meta tags.

 #3 Keyword research